kuntojirohan/kuntojirohan/README.md

 * 🧐 Interested in quantitative research, where we leverage technological advancements in data science & AI to augment portfolio construction & management 💸
 * 📈 Focusing on security pricing and portfolio construction methods using Machine Learniing and Natural Language Processing
-* 👯 Always eager to collaborate on projects related to quantitative finance
+* 👯 Always eager to collaborate on quantitative finance projects, be it asset price forecasting or portfolio optimisation problems
+* 🪄 Fun fact: I play ukulele everyday 🎸, and am currently learning the French language 🇫🇷
 * 📧 You can reach me @ rohan.kuntoji@gmail.com